netxms/netxms-doc/admin/object-management.rst

      - Value returned by script.
 You should specify name of the script from script library.
    * - ``%{name}``
      - Value of custom attribute.
+   * - ``%{name:default_value}``
+     - Value of custom attribute.
+If such custom attribute does not exists on a particular node, default_value is taken.
+If custom attribute exists, but has empty value, this empty value is taken.
    * - ``%(name)``
      - Value of input field.
    * - ``%<name>``